Apply for a suspension of parking restrictions

 - only allow commercial vehicles who are directly involved with the works to park in the suspended bays

-After the parking pay suspension, you will need to remove the temporary notices we put up.
+After the parking pay suspension has finished, you will need to remove the temporary notices we put up.

 If you want to park outside of the suspended area, you will need to apply for a dispensation permit instead.